 If you are proud of our local community, and want to see it go from strength to strength, imagine a cooperative market and agricultural center that will help us preserve, protect, and promote the agricultural core of our community, add to the appropriate commercial life of Gilmanton, and add to our opportunities to meet with each other, learn from each other, and have fun together.

-This is our vision: Who we are and what we hope to do:
+This is our vision: Who we are and what we have been striving to do since 2016:

-Gilmanton’s Own, Inc. (GOI) is a non-profit organization established to establish and oversee a cooperative market and agricultural center in Gilmanton, N.H. that will promote, enhance and encourage the interests of farming, agricultural resources and rural aspects of community life.
+Gilmanton’s Own, Inc. (GOI) is a non-profit organization established to establish and oversee a cooperative market and agricultural center serving the Belknap/Merrimack Counties region to promote, enhance and encourage the interests of farming, agricultural resources and rural aspects of community life.
 The specific goals of the market and center are:

-- To sell agriculture and artisanal products produced in Gilmanton;
+- To sell agriculture and artisanal products produced in the Belknap/Merrimack Counties region;

 - To provide consumers in the region with year-round access to locally-produced agricultural and artisanal products;